taquimon/webauto2025/docs/09_dessign_patterns.md

 This separation of concerns makes the code more organized, readable, and easier to maintain.
 If the login form's structure changes, only the LoginFormFragment needs modification, not every page object that uses it.

+## Page Factory

+Page Factory is a method of implementing the Page Object Model (POM) in Selenium.
+It enhances POM by initializing web elements at runtime and providing additional features for better test efficiency.

+To support the Page Object pattern, Page Factory in Python uses a dictionary to declare all web elements, where dictionary keys act as WebElement or class member variables with extended WebElement methods.

 ## Page Object and Page Factory

 ### POM vs PageFactory